jgwenzel/jgw/README.md

 #jgw
 #Repository of John G Wenzel

-In this repo, code is organized by language.
+In this repo, code is organized by language or Platform.